sddevelopment-be/penguin-pragmatic-patterns/docs/X_Appendix/Glossary/HOME.md

 * __in operating system concepts:__ A signal is used in UNIX systems to notify a process that a particular event has occured.
 * __in instant messaging:__ A P2P encrypted, privacy-centric instant messaging application available for mobile phones and desktops.

+### SMART

+An acronym, commonly used in productivity circles.
+Refers to the qualities that make goals more likely to be achieved.
+The acronym stands for:

+* **S**pecific : be as concrete as possible (What/Why/Who/Where/Which) in defining the goal.
+Avoid as much opaqueness as possible.
+* **M**easurable : think of ways you can verify whether you are on track or not.
+You can use the KPI system if you want.
+The idea is to be able to evaluate and track your progress numerically.
+* **A**chievable : the goal needs to be realistic, but sufficiently ambitious.
+Meaning you should not set a goal you will achieve regardless of effort, while also making sure it is within your stretching capabilities to reach it.
+* **R**elevant : ensure your goal matters to you, or your immediate surroundings.
+Also ask yourself if you are the right person to reach this goal.
+(It is for example quite unrealistic to expect to cure all illnesses if you have no knowledge of biology, chemistry, or medicine).
+* **T**ime bound : set a deadline by which you want to achieve your goal.

+When using SMART, you can create clear, attainable and meaningful goals, and develop the motivation, action plan, and support needed to achieve them.

+see: [editorial on SMART goals](https://www.mindtools.com/a4wo118/smart-goals), mindtools.com content team, self-published, retrieved on 07/05/2023.

 ### SMP